filecoin-project/lotus/documentation/en/api-v1-unstable-methods.md

 Response: `null`

 ### WalletMsigImport
-Walletmsigimport receives the idaddress and robustaddress of the multisig wallet and imports them into the wallet.
+WalletMsigImport receives either an ID or robust address of a multisig wallet and imports it into the wallet.

 Perms: admin